Dual Enrollment Programs

 Students should consult their instructors for further information about a course's registration requirements, which includes understanding the length of time the course will run during any academic year.
 Some courses are sequential, requiring registration and payment in both fall and spring semesters if students wish to receive credit for both semesters of the course.
 High school officials are encouraged to inform students of the courses that are available at their academic location.

 Courses are $100 per credit, meaning that a 4-credit course costs $400.
-Moravian College operates on a unit system, where most courses are one course unit (=4 credits).
+Moravian University operates on a unit system, where most courses are one course unit (=4 credits).
 You will select your course on the online application.

 You will need to submit your payment via check or money order after your registration has been approved.
-Checks or money orders must be made out to Moravian College.
+Checks or money orders must be made out to Moravian University.

 If you have any questions, please feel free to call or email us at email@example.com or call (610) 861-1348.

 How many credits can I take?

-At present, there is no limit to the number of dual enrollment courses Moravian College will allow for each student.
+At present, there is no limit to the number of dual enrollment courses Moravian University will allow for each student.
 This policy is subject to change.

 Attending Moravian University

-Students who choose to attend Moravian College for their undergraduate education will automatically receive academic credit toward their undergraduate degree for their dual enrollment courses as long as the student received a grade of "C" or better.
-The grade earned in the dual enrollment course counts in their Moravian College undergraduate GPA.
+Students who choose to attend Moravian University for their undergraduate education will automatically receive academic credit toward their undergraduate degree for their dual enrollment courses as long as the student received a grade of "C" or better.
+The grade earned in the dual enrollment course counts in their Moravian University undergraduate GPA.
 These students need to inform their academic advisors of these credits before they register as first-year students.
 If a student has decided on a major, it is recommended to also check with the appropriate department chairperson.

 Admissions information can be found at the Moravian University admissions website.
 To contact the admissions department, please call 1- 800.441.3191 or 610.861.1320; FAX: 610.625.7930.